Home · Listener's Guide · The Songs · Who's Who · Liner Notes · Selected Tracks · What's New · Search

 Devoid of gimmickry ... a fact that may appeal to the musical-minded more than those who listen, with both ears, for spectacular sonic surprises.

 It didn't take longer to figure out which was the larger audience.
-F&T became one of the best-selling instrumental easy listening groups of the 1960s.
+Despite the fact that their music would be described by the Washington Post as "Passionless ... lifeless ... numbing," F&T became one of the best-selling instrumental easy listening groups of the 1960s.
 They had immediate hits with their renditions of "Exodus" and the theme from "The Apartment," and over 10 Top 100 hits in the next 13 years.
 They continued to record a steady stream of 4 albums a year for United Artists until 1979, when they formed their own label, Avante Garde.
-They often played to packed concert houses, appearing up to 100 times a year at their peak.
-Although they retired from performing in 1989, they remain close friends and have settled near each other in the Sarasota, Florida area.
-According to their manager, Scott Smith, they began practicing again in late 1998 in anticipation of a new series of recordings that will include new prepared piano sounds.

 You can safely skip virtually everything recorded from the early United Artists LP, "Pianos in Paradise" on, though, unless you need a Muzak fix.
 The one prominent exception to this advice, however, is their best-selling album, Midnight Cowboy, which gained a lot of attention for its prominent use of Vinnie Bell's "watery" guitar effects.
-For most space age pop fans, the prepared piano albums are the ones to seek out.
+For most Space Age Pop fans, the prepared piano albums are the ones to seek out.

 Recordings